CottageLabs/invenio-notify/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Code documentation and related non-code documentation has all been updated [link](https://github.com/CottageLabs/org/blob/master/docs/coding-standards.md#documentation-changes)
 * [ ] Migration has been created and tested

-## Reviewer Checklist
+## Actor Checklist

-*Reviewers should review and confirm each of these items before approval* *If there are multiple reviewers, this section can be duplicated for each reviewer*
+*Actors should review and confirm each of these items before approval* *If there are multiple actors, this section can be duplicated for each actor*

 * [ ] Code meets acceptance criteria from issue
 * [ ] Unit tests are written and all pass